Compare two cars

 Verdict

 Rover appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In this case though, it seems that both cars show similar levels of passenger protection all together, so that won't break a tie.
-But one thing that actually could is the performance, with Jaguar being considerably quicker, thus putting more smile on driver's face.
+But one thing that actually could is the performance, with Jaguar outracing its opponent in any situation possible, making it better choice for boy racers.
 To make things even better, it consumps less fuel!
-I believe that, when we take all into account, we have only one winner here - the Jaguar.
+All together, there's not much more to say, in this case I wouldn't even consider anything but Jaguar.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among thousands of similar, yet so different vehicles.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among thousands of similar, yet so different vehicles.